 Home » Lake Ray Hubbard Jane Doe 1998: Shot Multiple Times

-Today’s story focuses on one of many mysterious cases that involve an unidentified person.
-Since 1998, the true name of Lake Ray Hubbard Jane Doe, as named for the purposes of this article, has gone unknown.
-Even as I attempted to pull public records and information about this case, it was clear that not much has been shared and due to the length of time, it doesn’t seem as if this is a priority for investigators or media outlets.
+Today’s story focuses on a mysterious case involving an unidentified person.
+Since 1998, the true name of Lake Ray Hubbard Jane Doe, as named for this article, has gone unknown.
+Even as I attempted to pull public records and information about this case, it was clear that not much had been shared.
+Due to the length of time, it doesn’t seem this is a priority for investigators or media outlets.

 What could be found about Lake Ray Hubbard Jane Doe is that her badly decomposed remains were discovered on April 2, 1998, in Lake Ray Hubbard near Lavon, Texas, a small town of approximately 4,500 people just 30 miles east of Dallas.
-According to the Doe Network, her remains were located in a waterway about a half-mile south of the 4400 black of State Highway 78 and almost “five miles east of Wylie and between Lake Lavon and Lake Ray Hubbard.”
-It is suspected she was disposed of in Lake Lavon before her remains traveled through flood gates and were found in Lake Ray Hubbard.
+According to The Doe Network, her remains were located in a waterway about a half-mile south of the 4400 block of State Highway 78 and almost “five miles east of Wylie and between Lake Lavon and Lake Ray Hubbard.”
+It is suspected she was disposed of in Lake Lavon before her remains traveled through floodgates and were found in Lake Ray Hubbard.

 Anyone with information about this case is urged to contact the Collin County Sheriff’s Office at (512) 424-5074, the Collin County Medical Examiner’s Officer at firstname.lastname@example.org, or their local authorities.
 The agency case number is U9804002.